LaunchCodeEducation/linux/content/git/walkthrough/git-branching/Changing Branches/index.md

 lastMod: "2022-03-30"
 ---

+{{% notice note %}}
+This walkthrough will be using the `https://github.com/LaunchCodeTechnicalTraining/py-demo-web-logs` repository you cloned in the basic-git-workflow article.
+{{% /notice %}}

 ### Changing Branches

 Now that you have a new branch to work on you can switch or "checkout" to that branch with the `git checkout` command.